GraysonKippes/ALU_demo/README.md

-# ALU_demo
+# ALU Demo
-Demo of an ALU in VHDL.
+This is an ALU and accompanying demonstration designed in VHDL.